Blogger Logo

 Blogger Logo 2001-2010

-In 2001, the service underwent a rebranding, so all components were updated, including the identity.
+In 2001, the service underwent a rebrand, so all components, including the identity, were updated.
 Now the dark blue lettering is complemented by a small icon in the form of a single “B.” It has an original shape with a horizontally elongated lower half.
 The white symbol is located on an orange background.
 It is a square with rounded corners.
 To the right of it is the name of the Internet service.
 The developers have replaced the old wide font with a new thin one with tall letters.
 The first character is uppercase; the rest remain lowercase as before.

 2010 – 2013